Dr. Emanuele Andrizzi

 Ms. Snodgrass, has had a long career as a music educator.
 She attended Northwestern University as a voice major and graduated from Carthage College with a BA in music education.
 She studied voice with Hermanus Baer, Norman Gulbrandsen, and Eleanor Gardner and has sung under Margaret Hillis with the Chicago Symphony Chorus and Thomas Wikman with the Elgin Choral Union.
 Her love of children and teaching has taken her down many paths including studying and teaching Suzuki violin, Kindermusik, and handbell ringing.
 She developed a graded bell choir program at First Congregational Church and was elected Midwest (Area VIII) Chairperson for the American Guild of English Handbell Ringers serving on the national board for six years.
 Karen has directed children’s choirs in churches and public school settings for over 25 years.
 She most recently retired from Crystal Lake School District #47 and conducted EYC's Bella Voce Choir from 2008-2014.

-Mr. Szalaj, Private Voice Instructor, recently retired as vocal music instructor at Richard Bernotas Middle School in Crystal Lake, IL, where he had been teaching since 1980.
+Mr. Szalaj, Conductor, served as vocal music instructor at Richard Bernotas Middle School in Crystal Lake, IL, where he had been teaching since 1980.
 He holds a Bachelor’s degree in Music Education from Millikin University in Decatur, IL and a Master’s Degree in Music/Choral Conducting from Roosevelt University in Chicago.
 Mr. Szalaj has completed extensive course work beyond the master’s degree, particularly in vocal pedagogy/physiology and educational methods.
 Mr. Szalaj has taught voice from beginning through advanced levels, and is an adjunct instructor of voice and electronic music processing at McHenry County College.
 He directs the MCC chorus and is founder and conductor of Voices in Harmony.

 Ms. Taliaferro, Private Piano Instructor and Accompanist, began studying piano at age 8.
 She earned her Bachelor of Music degree in Piano Performance from The University of Iowa, graduating magnum cum laude.
 Ms. Taliaferro has over thirty years teaching experience and has accompanied for numerous soloists, college choirs, churches, and music festivals in Iowa, Indiana, and Illinois.
 Currently she accompanies for schools in District 47 and District 155.